 Maximise your chances of designing and experiencing the best quality of life you can have by being aware of all dimensions of wellness.

 These dimensions can be divided into internal and external for ease of comprehension.
 Please note that this is not a rigid division and all factors interact and influence each other at all times.

 The eight factors influencing your wellness can further be divided into four pairs.
 When each pair is seen in its totality and is optimised, it leads to the fulfilment of a desired outcome.
 Once again, this distinction is to be seen as a conceptualisation and not taken as set in stone.

 Physical (INTERNAL > HEALTH)

 This dimension is about the well-being of your physical body.
 It emphasises the importance of healthy food, enough rest and regular activity.
 When you feel well in general and are free of aches and pains your body is in a state of wellness.

 Maintaining a healthy weight and general fitness are also important here.
 A healthy weight is essential for proper body functioning and chronic disease prevention.
 General fitness enables you to carry your daily duties and enjoy recreational activities.

 You may be able to carry groceries and climb the stairs without difficulties.
 Do you also have the high level of energy required for peak performance at your profession?
 Do you have spare capacity to enjoy time with friends and family or meaningful pursuits after the end of the working day?
 These are the true hallmarks of physical wellness.

-Essentials: be physically active, eat healthily, get enough rest and sleep, maintain appropriate hygiene, moderate sexual activity, do not ingest harmful or poisons substances, learn to listen and take care of your body.
+Essentials: be physically active, breather correctly, stay hydrated, eat healthy, get enough rest and sleep, maintain appropriate hygiene, moderate sexual activity, do not ingest harmful or poisons substances, learn to listen and take care of your body.